scheiber/scheiber.github.io/meditation/index.md

 Here's a list of some of my favorite meditation apps, along with a brief description of what I enjoy about them.
 Have a suggestion for this list?
 Feel free to [contact me](https://github.com/scheiber).

-_Page last updated 6/27/22._
+_Page last updated 7/11/22._

 ## [Calm](https://www.calm.com/) (web, iOS, Android)

 _Free with limited content, $69.99 per year for premium content._

-Calm is by far the most popular and well-known meditation apps, and for good reason.
+Calm is by far the most popular and well-known meditation app, and for good reason.
 With features like The Daily Calm, soundscapes, sleep stories and celebrity guest content, there's something here for everyone.

 ## [Headspace](https://www.headspace.com/) (web, iOS, Android)